linuxonlinehelp/openwebrx-backup-old/README.md

 1000 Thanks Andras!

-The Workarounds only for SMALL Setup's where Problems on CPU LOAD appears! (like Orange-PI-ZERO) I dont discuss online about my published Changes / other Forks.
+The Workarounds i published are ONLY for SMALL Setup's where Problems on CPU LOAD appears! (like Orange-PI-ZERO/old PC's) I dont discuss online about my published Changes / other Forks.
 Andras really made a great Job!